parentingteensandtweens.com

 Words are powerful.
 They can motivate groups and form young minds.
 But words can be vague and open to misinterpretation.
 Eighth grade me didn’t realize this.
 Forty-something me wants to change it for my girls.

 No longer do I compliment my daughters with generalities.
-I want them to possess mantras — words that are specific and that we’ve said over and over again to the point that they have taken up a permanent home in their psyches.
+I want them to possess personal affirmations — words that are specific and that we’ve said over and over again to the point that they have taken up a permanent home in their psyches.
 Words that will serve as shields, protecting them in times of doubt stress and confusion.

 When someone feels bad about their appearance, we say, “I am enough, exactly as I am at this moment.
 Remember who you are.”